Robertscorp/Slender.Tools.VerifyGuards/docs/README.GuardException.GuardedNullable.md

-## Guard Exception
-### '_Param_' has been defined as nullable, but is guarded against null values.
+## Slender.Tools.VerifyGuards.GuardException :<br/> '_Param_' has been defined as nullable, but is guarded against null values.
 This message occurs when the parameter '_Param_' has been defined as nullable in the Verify.Guards method, but an ArgumentNullException is thrown if the value of '_Param_' is null.

 ## Example
-In the following example, the test will fail because `Dependency dependency` is guarded against null values and is declared as nullable in the Verify.
+In the following example, the guard will fail because `Dependency dependency` is guarded against null values and is declared as nullable in the Verify.
 ```csharp
 public class Dependency { }